neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Kickstart.rst

 	* = compile time command

-	See './flow3 help <commandidentifier>' for more information about a specific command.
+	See './flow help <commandidentifier>' for more information about a specific command.

-Depending on your FLOW3 version you'll see more or less the above available commands listed.
+Depending on your TYPO3 Flow version you'll see more or less the above available commands listed.